 Mike's the head of the timber frame shop.
 In addition to his feline sense of balance (he'll be the guy walking nonchalantly along the ridge beam on raising day), Mike has an uncanny ability to think in 3D & can come up with a solution before anyone else has an inkling that there's a problem.
-Mike built the home he shares with his wife & children and when free of family obligations, can be found at one end of a fishing pole in the summer and attached to a bowstring during October.
+Mike built the home he shares with his wife & children.
+When free of family obligations, he can be found at one end of a fishing pole in the summer and attached to a bowstring in October.

 Mike's love of things old school and quirky is a thread that runs through his day to day life.
 From his choice of tools to his vehicles — his car has its engine backwards he's got a kick starter & points on the bike — he's not afraid to take a stand against the vagaries of fashion.

 The only member of the shop with a log-home building background and a Mr. Clean hairdo.
 Jake's steady hand, and carving skill is the force behind all of our timber engravings.
 He's also a pro at found form and putting the finishing touches on our mortise and tenon joints.
-When he's not swooning over his wife and daughter, he and his dog Stewie often find themselves at the dry end of a fishing pole.
+When he's not swooning over his wife, daughter, and son, he and his dog Stewie often find themselves at the dry end of a fishing pole.

-Paul came to the timber frame shop by way of our construction group and is now all grown up with lovely wife Jolene, three young boys (all under the age of 5!), and a 19th century timber frame farmhouse that he's whipped into shape for them all to nest in.
+Paul came to the timber frame shop by way of our construction group and is now all grown up with lovely wife Jolene, four young boys, and a 19th century timber frame farmhouse that he's whipped into shape for them all to nest in.